jacebenson/cedar/docs/versioned_docs/version-2.0/cli-commands.md

 yarn redwood generate service <name>
 ```

-Services are where Redwood puts its business logic.
+Services are where Cedar puts its business logic.
 They can be used by your GraphQL API or any other place in your backend code.
-See [How Redwood Works with Data](tutorial/chapter2/side-quest.md).
+See [How Cedar Works with Data](tutorial/chapter2/side-quest.md).

 | Arguments & Options  | Description                                                                          |
 | -------------------- | ------------------------------------------------------------------------------------ |